penberg/limbo/core/mvcc/README.md

 # MVCC for Rust

-This is a _work-in-progress_ Rust implementation of the Hekaton optimistic multiversion concurrency control algorithm.
+This is a _work-in-progress_ the Hekaton optimistic multiversion concurrency control library in Rust.
+The aim of the project is to provide a building block for implementing database management systems.

+## Features

+* Main memory architecture, rows are accessed via an index
+* Optimistic multi-version concurrency control

 ## Development